ARBUCHELI/EXERCISE-CPU-AND-THE-DEVCLOUD/README.md

 # EXERCISE-CPU-AND-THE-DEVCLOUD

 ## Disclaimer: This exercise was Created by Intel Edge AI for IoT Developers UDACITY Nanodegree.
-(Solution of the exercise and adaptation as a repository: Andrés R. Bücheli.)
+(Solution of the exercise and adaptation as a repository: Andrés R. Bucheli.)

 Requesting a CPU on Intel's DevCloud, loading a model, and  running inference on an image.